A class of students at Zebulon Middle School have learned a life lesson this year, all while learning about the American political process.

 That amendment would require lawmakers to follow the same laws they adopt and apply to other citizens in the country.

-While it’s hard to imagine a group of middle school students being the genesis for change in a document as all-encompassing as the U.S. Constitution, the exercise, which lasted throughout the school year, offers students a number of valuable insights:• Government does not move quickly.
-By year’s end, students have established the content of their amendment and they’ve determined the most effective way to accomplish that.
+While it’s hard to imagine a group of middle school students being the genesis for change in a document as all-encompassing as the U.S. Constitution, the exercise, which lasted throughout the school year, offers students a number of valuable insights:

 They’ve found a lobbyist willing to support their cause by conferring about the matter with a state legislator.
 And they’ve sought and received support from mayors to establish a state convention on the matter.